reupen/tayberry/README.md

 ## Supported browsers

 Tayberry only supports modern browsers.
-Tested on Firefox, Chrome and Internet Explorer 11.
+Tested on Firefox 42, Chrome 45 and Internet Explorer 11.

 ## Usage